 That can lead to lots of great benefits for your company: customer referrals, better customer reviews for your service, and even repeat business from that customer.

 And the Icing on the Cake?
 Geofences are a Cinch to Set-Up!

 That’s our final piece of great news about geofences.
 They’re sort of the opposite of most tricky new technology you need to learn for your business.

 If you can draw a square… or a circle, triangle, diamond, or any squiggly shape… you can set up a geofence in about 5 seconds.
 All you’ll need is some details about the physical location: address, cross streets, lat-and-long coordinates.
 (Oh, and the ability to draw that squiggly square.)

-When you want to create a new geofence around, say, a new job site, you’ll just go into your GPS tracking app, use the map feature to find an aerial view of the location, and draw your geofence boundaries however you’d like.
-That should take all of a few seconds.
-When you’re done, you’ll see a colored border around that site.
-This will be your virtual fence line, and your GPS tracking system will record (and alert the appropriate people on your team) every time one of your assets crosses that line and enters or exits the job site.
+When you want to create a new geofence around, say, a new job site, all you have to do is go into our GPS tracking app, use the map feature to find an aerial view of the location, and draw your geofence boundaries however you’d like.
+You’ll see a colored border around that site representing your virtual fence line, and from there forward our system will record (and alert the appropriate people on your team) every time one of your assets crosses that line and enters or exits the job site.
+Easy and effective!